justinshuck/Client-side-loadbalancing-presentation/notes.md

 # Why client side load balancing?
 With the growth of microservice oriented architecture, the move towards client side load balancing becomes more appealing for various reasons.

-Lets first examine a traditional DNS Load balancing setup.
-Traffic sent to a dedicated service to determine where to send the traffic using rules such as round-robbin.
+In a traditional DNS Load balancing setup, Traffic sent to a dedicated service to determine where to send the traffic using rules such as round-robbin.
 Can be done using Hardware such as F5 or software services such as Amazon ELB.
 Some drawbacks:
 - Single point of failure
-- Bottleneck as all microservice traffic will need to go through the load balancer
+- Bottleneck as all microservice traffic will need to go through the load balancer.

 ![Old](https://storage.googleapis.com/cdn.thenewstack.io/media/2015/09/loadbalancers.001.png)

 In a client side load balancing setup.
-The client is in charge of determining where to route the traffic to
+The client is in charge of determining where to route the traffic to.

 ![New](https://storage.googleapis.com/cdn.thenewstack.io/media/2015/09/loadbalancers.003.png)

-#Ribbon:
+***

+# Ribbon:
 Ribbon is a client side IPC library.
 Some of its key features include:
 - Load balancing
 - Static server listing & Service discovery integration